JasonHyun/MiFoodTech/design/design-journey.md

 - Team
 - What is FoodTech?
 - Why Us?
-- Our Future
+- Invest

 > Explain why the names of these pages make sense for your site's audience and their goals.

 These names make sense for the site's audience, because each name appropriately categorizes the user's goals.
 For the potential investors who are thinking on making investments and thus wishing to find out how MiTechFoods differs from other companies, they would navigate to the "Why Us?" webpage.
 Similarly, for investors who are more curious to see who and what kind of people are involved, they would navigate to the "Team" webpage, and so on.
-For those looking to see the future company plan and trajectory they would look for our Future.
+For those looking to see the future company plan and trajectory they would look for Invest.
 In other words, each name of the webpages semantically correspond to the goals that we have already identified as the user's goals when they visit our website.